I am an author of young adult novels, a college professor, and an immigration advocate.

 How are these all connected?
 After many years as a researcher, service provider, and – most importantly – friend with immigrants to Georgia, I felt frustrated.
 I often spoke to groups about immigration and the need for immigration reform.
 I offered clear, rational explanations and data on why our immigration system needs to be repaired.
 And then I realized something: people only begin to care when they meet and get to know someone who is living inside this broken system.
 It’s been my great honor to have those very relationships over decades.

 And now, the formal bits: I am a Scholar-in-Residence at Emory University’s Candler School of Theology.
-In addition to Dream Things True and The Radius of Us, I have co-authored two non-fiction books and written many articles on immigration.
+In addition to Dream Things True, Radius of Us, and Flight Season, I have co-authored two non-fiction books and written many articles on immigration.
 I have been interviewed about immigration on National Public Radio, Public Radio International, Voice of America, NBC, and BBC America, among many other media outlets.
-I am proud and honored to be the co-chair of El Refugio, a Georgia non-profit that serves detained immigrants and their families.
+I am proud and honored to be the chair of El Refugio, a Georgia non-profit that serves detained immigrants and their families.